Course Information

 Auditor Policy

 Casual listeners that attend lecture but do not enroll as auditors are not allowed; you must enroll officially as an auditor.
 If you would like to audit the course please talk to the instructor first!
 Usually we wait until the second week of classes before allowing auditors to enroll, to ensure there is sufficient capacity in the lecture room.
 The requirements for auditors are: (1) attend most of the lectures; (2) complete most of the in-class quizzes; and (3) perform reasonably well on these quizzes.
 If you do not plan on attending the lectures, then please do not audit the course.
-Please note that students are not allowed to audit the course and then take it for credit in a later year unless there is some kind of truly exceptional circumstance.

 Cellular Phones and Laptops in Lecture Policy

-Students are prohibited from using cellular phones and laptops in lecture unless they receive explicit permission from the instructor.
+Students are prohibited from using cellular phones and/or laptops in lecture unless they receive explicit permission from the instructor.
 It is not practical to take notes with a laptop for this course.
 Students will need to write on the handouts, quickly draw timing diagrams, and sketch gate- or block-level diagrams during lecture.
-The distraction caused by a few students using (or misusing) laptops during lecture far outweighs any benefit.
+The distraction caused by a few students using (or misusing) cell phones and/or laptops during lecture far outweighs any benefit.
 Tablets are allowed as long as they are kept flat and used exclusively for note taking.
 If you feel that you have a strong case for using a laptop during lecture then please speak with the instructor.

 Late Assignment Policy